eye-division/ray-lee/_projects/ring-out.md

 order: 1
 ---

 **Description:**

 *Chorus* consists of fourteen five-meter tall tripods with rotating arms.
 These structures have been designed to create an immersive sound experience capable of transforming urban or rural environments.
-The work has been designed to function in outdoor locations in all weather conditions.&nbsp; The *Chorus* machines were designed by Ray Lee with assistance from Charlie Camm and built by Charlie Camm of Scenetec Ltd.
+The work has been designed to function in outdoor locations in all weather conditions.
+The *Chorus* machines were designed by Ray Lee with assistance from Charlie Camm and built by Charlie Camm of Scenetec Ltd.

 In *Chorus* each of the tripods emits discrete tones from the loudspeakers situated on the end of the arms.
 The full fourteen tripod version allows twenty-eight discrete tracks to employed.